Palaeoloxodon tiliensis: Description

 Most remains found within the cave are disarticulated, though relatively complete articulated limbs have been found.
 The remains span from those of juveniles to adults, with over 15,000 bones or bone fragments in total being excavated from the cave, representing at least 45 individuals.
 P. tiliensis was around 10% the size of its large presumed mainland ancestor, the straight-tusked elephant (Palaeoloxodon antiquus).
 The maximum shoulder height has been estimated at around 1.9 m, with a 2012 study calculating an average height of 1.55 m, with body mass estimates ranging from 630–890 kg to 1300 kg.
 Its smaller body size compared to its ancestor was the result of insular dwarfism, which causes the body size of animals to reduce on islands due to the reduction in food, predation and competition.
 The species appears to have been sexually dimorphic based on the presence of two distinct size clusters among adult remains, with the larger morph likely representing males as in living elephants.
 The molar teeth had around 11 plates, lower than the number present in the molars of P. antiquus.
 The tusks reach a maximum length of around 1 m, and are only curved along one axis.
 The limb bones were relatively slender, and the shape and the position of the foot bones (metacarpals and metatarsals) are also different from other Palaeoloxodon species suggesting that it was adapted to moving on steep terrain.
+The limb bones display other differences from those of P. antiquus, such as having a lower trabecular bone density, the greater trochanter of the humerus having a different, more cranial orientation, the radius having a considerably larger head and neck and having a thicker cortex, a less robust ulna, a much more medially orientated femoral head, and thinner femoral neck, the medullary area of the femur not having any trabecular bone, as well as a less developed intercondylar eminence on the tibia.
+Such changes likely reflect significant differences in the way the weight was borne by the limb bones due to the much smaller body size.

 Analysis of its petrosal bone and inner ear suggests that it was similar to that of other elephants, adapted to hear infrasound that elephants use for communication.